-During the first quarter of 2005, we continued with our re-engineering plans announced in 2002 to drive operational efficiency throughout our organization.
+During the second quarter of 2005, we continued with our re-engineering plans announced in 2002 to drive operational efficiency throughout our organization.
 We are targeting process improvements to drive simplification, standardization, globalization and consistency across the organization.
 We continued to eliminate unnecessary cost and expenses from our business to stay on track with our goal of delivering \$350 million of annualized cost savings through 2006, using 2002 as a starting point.
-We remain on track and expect to have over 90% of all revenue-generating countries around the world on ERP by mid-2005.
-The transition of many of NCR's key transaction processing activities to Accenture continued in the first quarter of 2005.
+The transition of many of NCR's key transaction processing activities to Accenture continued in the second quarter of 2005.
 We expect to complete the transition of most of these activities in 2005.
 As part of this transition, NCR's transaction processing activities will be streamlined and standardized for improved efficiency and consistency of practices globally.
 Another element of the re-engineering is our real estate consolidation and restructuring plan.
 We will continue to examine our portfolio of owned and leased properties during the coming periods in order to lower our overall facility costs.

 While we have many ongoing projects relating to our re-engineering plans, maintaining a strong level of internal control effectiveness is critical to our business.
-Ongoing business process initiatives, such as the movement towards global processes, the continued implementation of an ERP system, and the transition of key transaction processing activities and functions to Accenture, add to the task of ensuring an effective control structure.
+Ongoing business process initiatives, such as the movement towards global processes, the continued implementation of an Enterprise Resource Planning (ERP) system, and the transition of key transaction processing activities and functions to Accenture, add to the task of ensuring an effective control structure.
 NCR's management is focused on mitigating the risks involving these changes through constant oversight, conscientious design, and regular review of our internal control structure as we proceed with these initiatives.

-New initiatives: To further improve profitability in Customer Services, NCR has offered an early retirement program to qualified Customer Service engineers in the United States.
-Depending on the level of participation, the Company anticipates a non-cash increase in pension expense during the second quarter of 2005.
-Assuming an estimated 80% participation rate, this \$18 million increase in pension expense should result in annual cost savings of \$7 million to \$8 million beginning in 2006.
+New initiatives: As previously announced in the first quarter of 2005 to further improve profitability in Customer Services, NCR offered an early retirement program to qualified Customer Service engineers in the United States.
+As a result of favorable participation, the Company recorded a non-cash increase in pension expense during the second quarter of 2005 of \$19 million.
+The increase in pension expense should result in annual cost savings of approximately \$8 million beginning in 2006.